-Important reasons to make your bed everyday, and how to do it so that you won’t create a breeding ground for germs and trap dust in your bedding.
+Important reasons to make your bed every day, and how to do it so that you won’t create a breeding ground for germs and trap dirt in your bedding.

-Making your bed every day isn’t just a thing that your mother made you do when you were growing up, and it should not be ignored.
+Making your bed every day isn’t just a thing that your mother made you do when you Are growing up, and it should not be ignored.
 Your bed is a place of sanctuary and peace.
-It is where you get a good nights sleep and rest up so you can conquer the following day to the best of your abilities.
+It is where you get a good night’s sleep and rest up so you can conquer the following day to the best of your abilities.

 This post may contain affiliate links.
 Full disclosure here.